BasilMohamed03/Todo-List-nodejs/README.md

 ### Part 1: CI Pipeline with GitHub Actions
 This section covers the containerization of the application and the setup of the CI workflow.

-1. Fork and Clone
+1. Fork and Clone:
 The repository Ankit6098/Todo-List-nodejs was forked and cloned locally.

-2. MongoDB Setup
+2. MongoDB Setup:
 A free M0 cluster was created on MongoDB Atlas to serve as the application's database.

-3. Dockerization
+3. Dockerization:
 A multi-stage Dockerfile was created to build a small, efficient production image.

-4. GitHub Actions Workflow
+4. GitHub Actions Workflow:
 A CI workflow was created at .github/workflows/ci.yml.

-Trigger: The workflow runs on every push to the master branch.
+5. Trigger: The workflow runs on every push to the master branch.

-Lowercase Tags: A step was added to convert the repository name to lowercase, as required by container registries.
+6. Lowercase Tags: A step was added to convert the repository name to lowercase, as required by container registries.

-Build and Push: The workflow builds the Docker image and pushes it to GHCR with both a unique commit SHA tag and a latest tag.
+7. Build and Push: The workflow builds the Docker image and pushes it to GHCR with both a unique commit SHA tag and a latest tag.

-5. Required Secrets
+8. .
+Required Secrets
 The following secrets must be configured in the GitHub repository at Settings > Secrets and variables > Actions:

-GH_PAT: A GitHub Personal Access Token with write:packages scope to allow pushing images to GHCR.
+9. GH_PAT: A GitHub Personal Access Token with write: packages scope to allow pushing images to GHCR.

 ### Part 2: VM Configuration with Ansible
 Ansible was used to automate the setup of a local CentOS 9 VM.

-1. VM Creation
+1. **VM Creation**
-A local VM was created using VMware with the following specifications:
+* A local VM was created using VMware with the following specifications:

-OS: CentOS 9 Stream
+* OS: CentOS 9 Stream*

-CPU: 2 Cores
+* CPU: 2 Cores

-RAM: 2 GB
+* RAM: 2 GB

-Network: NAT
+* Network: NAT

 2. Ansible Playbook
-An Ansible playbook (ansible_config/playbook.yml) was created to perform the following tasks:
+* An Ansible playbook (ansible_config/playbook.yml) was created to perform the following tasks:

-Install necessary dependencies (git).
+* Install necessary dependencies (git).

-Install Docker and configure it to run as a service.
+* Install Docker and configure it to run as a service.

-Add the user to the docker group.
+* Add the user to the docker group.

-Install a lightweight Kubernetes distribution (K3s) and its required SELinux policy.
+* Install a lightweight Kubernetes distribution (K3s) and its required SELinux policy.

 ### Part 3 & 4: Kubernetes & ArgoCD Deployment
 The bonus part was completed by deploying the application to a K3s cluster using ArgoCD.